President Obama Joins the U.S.-Russia Civil Society Summit

 July 6 - 7, 2009

 President Obama joined civil society leaders from the United States and Russia at the parallel Civil Society Summit hosted in Moscow by the CSIS Human Rights and Security Initiative, together with the Eurasia Foundation and the New Eurasia Foundation.
 After listening to recommendations on a range of civic issues, the President spoke.
 In his remarks he discussed the value of civic engagement and the need for “resetting” relations not just between governments, but also between the citizens of the United States and Russia.
-Remarks by the President at the Parallel Civil Society Summit.

 Views of Young Russian Women